 The Role of Calcium and Additional Supplements

-A larger controlled trial divided 60 women into three distinct groups.
-One received calcium and nutrient supplements, another took metformin alone, and the third got both treatments combined.
+A larger controlled trial divided 60 women into three groups — calcium plus nutrient supplements, metformin alone, and both combined.
 After three months, the combination group showed superior ovarian response with more dominant follicles.
+Calcium may enhance benefits through cellular signaling support, and other supplements like inositol and omega-3 fatty acids also show synergistic potential when combined with core treatments.

 Medical supervision remains essential when implementing integrative approaches.
 Coordinated care ensures optimal dosing while minimizing potential interactions between different therapies.